goldcoin/goldcoin/README.md

 What is Goldcoin?
 ----------------

-Goldcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Goldcoin is a proven digital currency that enables instant payments to anyone, anywhere in the world.
 Goldcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Goldcoin Core is the name of open source